nguyenthanhan/real-scale-solar-system/README.md

 - **Extreme Simulation Speed**: Control the pace from 1x (real-time) to 10,000,000x with smooth slider control
 - **Real-Time Conversion Display**: See exactly how much real time corresponds to simulation time
 - **Click to Explore**: Click on any planet or the Sun for detailed scientific information
+- **3D Planet Rotation Control**: Adjust rotation speed in modal from 5 minutes to 24 hours per second
 - **Smart Modal Management**: Planet labels automatically hide when viewing detailed information
 - **Responsive Design**: Fully responsive layout that works across all devices